 The European Sci-Tech Challenge is a program jointly organized by JA Europe and ExxonMobil, that aims to encourage students aged 15-18 to consider Science, Technology, Engineering & Math (STEM) oriented careers and skills, and to advise how these can be applied in enterprising ways in today’s world.

-“The Sci-Tech Challenge has a dual aim.
+The Sci-Tech Challenge has a dual aim.
 While it encourages young Europeans to use and develop their STEM knowledge by trying to solve real-world issues, it also intends to develop their entrepreneurial mindset and spur their innovative skills.

-The jury, composed of Mathias Dobbels from Brussels Minister of Mobility, Pablo Garcia from s3innovation, Nikolaas Baeckelmans from ExxonMobil, Jarle Tommerbakke from the EE-HUB and Malcolm McDowell from the European Commission, selected the best three teams to compete in the European Finale.
-Students from Belgium, Romania and the UK were chosen based on their outstanding innovative idea, excellent presentation skills and team spirit.
-Offering alternative ways of transportation, the three top solutions stood out for their optimal combination of feasibility, cost efficiency, and quick implementation.
+This year’s Sci-Tech Challenge builds on the successes of the seventh edition held in 2016, where students from 10 Eurasian countries participated.
+Students from Belgium, Romania and the UK were chosen to participate in the European Grand Finale based on their outstanding innovative idea, excellent presentation skills and team spirit.
+Offering alternative approaches to transportation, the three top solutions stood out for their combination of feasibility, cost efficiency, and quick implementation.
 They deployed an integrated mix of technology while reducing cars in the city.